Koji-Sunioj/bm-cfn/README.md

 # What is this

 ... a collection of Cloudformation templates, Github action jobs, and Cloud-init instance initalization file, which done in sequence will bootstrap a fullstack application on EC2 with cloudfront as a proxy.
-More features coming soon to integrate other AWS services with full stack application.

 ## Cool things